MorgansPlayGames/world-of-skyscape/models/Location/Connections.md

 Quests have a start town or ciry
 Quests have an area with one or more encounters and goals attached Quests have a finish town or city.

+Roads have a Town and either a zone connection, another town/city connection.
+Areas have attached roads and a number indicating how far away it is from the town.